Two-Player Zero-Sum Hybrid Games: Two-player Zero-sum Hybrid Games

 Following the formulation in \cite{basar1999dynamic}, for each $i\in\{1,2\}$, consider the $\mathit{i}$-th player $P_i$ with dynamics described by $\HS_i$ as in (\IfIncd{\ref{Hinc}}{\ref{Heq}}) with data $(C_i, F_i, D_i, G_i)$, state $x_i \in \mathbb{R}^{n_i}$, and input $u_{ i}=(u_{Ci}, u_{Di})\in \reals^{m_{Ci}} \times \reals^{m_{Di}}$, where {$C_i\subset \mathbb{R}^{n} \times \mathbb{R}^{m_{C}}$, $F_i: \mathbb{R}^{n} \times \mathbb{R}^{m_{C}} \IfIncd{\rightrightarrows}{\rightarrow} \mathbb{R}^{n_i}$, $D_i \subset \mathbb{R}^{n} \times \mathbb{R}^{m_{D}}$ and ${G_i: \mathbb{R}^{n} \times \mathbb{R}^{m_{D}} \IfIncd{\rightrightarrows}{\rightarrow} \mathbb{R}^{n_i} }$}, with \IfTp{$n_1+n_2=n$}{}.
 We denote by $\mathcal{U}_i=\mathcal{U}_{Ci} \times \mathcal{U}_{Di}$ the set of hybrid inputs for $\HS_i$; see Definition 2.3.

-Notice that each player dynamics are described in terms of data with maps and sets defined in the entire state and input space rather than the individual spaces ($\reals^n$ and $\reals^m$ rather than $\reals^{n_i}$ and $\reals^{m_i}$, respectively).
+Notice that each player's dynamics are described in terms {of} maps and sets defined in the entire state and input space rather than the individual spaces ($\reals^n$ and $\reals^m$ rather than $\reals^{n_i}$ and $\reals^{m_i}$, respectively).
 This allows to model the ability of each player's state to evolve according to the state variables and input of the other players.